How to Shut Off your Main Water Line

 How to Shut off the Water to the Whole House

-In the event of a water leak, pipe break or water heater leak knowing how to shut of the water to your home can save you thousands of dollars in unnecessary water damage.
-To shut off the water to the entire house there are shut off valves installed in your main water lines:
+In the event of a water leak, pipe break or water heater leak knowing how to shut of the water to your home can save you thousands of dollars in preventable water damage.
+To shut off the water to the entire house there are shut off valves installed on your main water lines:

-If you don’t know where your shut-off valve is, or you don’t have the right tool handy, call your local water department or contact Michael’s Plumbing Service to shut your water off for you.
+If you don’t know where your shut-off valve is, or you don’t have the right tool handy, call your local water department or contact My Georgia Plumber to shut your water off for you.

 How to Shut-off the Water to an Individual Fixture